 Places to Stop Along the Banff Legacy Trail

-A bike ride along the Banff Legacy Trail is much more enjoyable if done at a slower pace.
+A bike ride along the Banff Legacy Trail is one of the best free things to do in Banff (if you have a bike) and it is much more enjoyable if done at a slower pace.
 We recommend starting along the Rocky Mountain Legacy Trail in Canmore.

 From Canmore, the Valleyview Picnic Area is the first place to stop.
-You’ll find toilets, picnic tables and even the Banff Red chairs here.
+You’ll find toilets, picnic tables and even a set of the Banff red chairs here.
 The Banff Legacy Trail can also be started here to shorten the distance of the bike ride.

 Stop along the Legacy Trail for pictures of the surrounding mountain scenery and any other wildlife you encounter along the way.